yufongpeng/ChemistryQuantitativeAnalysis.jl/README.md

 |`sample`|`Vector{S}`, samples in user-defined types.|
 |`tables`|`Dictionary{Symbol, <: AbstractDataTable{T}}`, a dictionary mapping data type to datatable.|

-The key for signal data is determined by `method.signal`.
-Default names for relative signal, true concentration, estimated concentration and accuracy are `relative_signal`, `true_concentration`, `estimated_concentration` and `accuracy`.
+The key names are determined by an `AnalysisMethod`.

 `AnalysisTable{A, S, T}` can be constructed in the following ways:
 1. `AnalysisTable(keys::AbstractVector{Symbol}, tables::AbstractVector{<: AbstractDataTable{A, S}})`